Metropolis-Hastings Sampling for 3D Gaussian Reconstruction: Related Work

 \subsection{Adaptive Density Control for 3D Gaussian Splatting}

-\citet{kheradmand20243d} recently introduced the use of Stochastic Gradient Langevin Dynamics (SGLD), a modification of stochastic gradient descent and MCMC, for sampling and optimization in 3DGS, combined with an opacity-driven relocation strategy to shift low-opacity Gaussians towards regions with higher-opacity Gaussians, while enforcing a fixed limit on the total number of points.
-Additionally, \citet{bulo2024revising} introduces an error-based densification method that prioritizes areas with high perceptual errors, corrects opacity bias in cloning, and sets a global limit on the number of Gaussians.
-Similarly, \citet{ye2024absgs} addresses the limitations of gradient collision in adaptive density control by proposing a homodirectional gradient as a criterion for densification.
-Moreover, \citet{mallick2024taming} presents a score-based guided densification approach that uses training-time priors to restrict uncontrolled model-size growth.
-As 3DGS-MCMC~\cite{kheradmand20243d} is most closely aligned with our objectives and delivers the best overall reconstruction quality, it is our primary baseline for comparison.
+\citet{kheradmand20243d} recently introduced the use of Stochastic Gradient Langevin Dynamics (SGLD) for sampling and optimization in 3DGS, combined with an opacity-driven relocation strategy to shift low-opacity Gaussians towards higher-opacity regions, while enforcing a fixed limit on the total number of Gaussians.
+Additionally,~\citet{rota2024revising} introduces error-based densification with perceptual error prioritization and sets a global limit on the number of Gaussians.
+Similarly,~\citet{ye2024absgs} addresses the limitations of gradient collision in adaptive density control by proposing a homodirectional gradient as a criterion for densification.
+Moreover,~\citet{mallick2024taming} presents a score-based guided densification approach that uses training-time priors to restrict growth.
+More recently,~\citet{deng2024efficient} introduced deterministic geometric splitting rules for efficient density control.
+As 3DGS-MCMC~\cite{kheradmand20243d} aligns most closely with our objectives and delivers the best overall reconstruction quality, it serves as our primary baseline.

 In contrast, our proposed framework leverages a unified Metropolis-Hastings sampling strategy grounded in comprehensive multi-view error signals.
-Rather than relying on thresholds, our method computes Gaussian importance scores from aggregated multi-view photometric errors, dynamically adapting both the number and spatial distribution of Gaussians based on probabilistic inference.
+Rather than relying on thresholds, our method computes Gaussian importance scores from aggregated multi-view photometric errors and dynamically adapts the number and distribution of Gaussians via probabilistic inference.
 We derive the MH acceptance rule in the context of 3DGS and prove that our importance-weighted proposals preserve detailed balance with respect to the multi-view photometric likelihood.
-This rigorous formulation clearly distinguishes our framework from prior methods addressing this task.
-Consequently, our approach naturally scales with scene complexity, improving flexibility and efficiency.
+This rigorous formulation distinguishes our framework from prior methods and enables natural scaling with scene complexity.